ullrichd21/code-of-conduct/conduct.md

 - Students will not interrupt their peers.
 - Students will not skip reading or assignments in general.
-- Students will not disrepect peer contributions in work, code, speech, or otherwise.
+- Students will not disrespect peer contributions in work, code, speech, or otherwise.

 ### Decisions